 Our DSL maintains robust systems to monitor and record training of all staff and update and refresher time scales are evident within the training record.
-Training is delivered in-line with the local safeguarding children board and KCSIE 2023.
+Training is delivered in-line with the local safeguarding children board and KCSIE 2025.
 This will include bulletins, briefings, and inset day training as well as external events attended.

 The DSL ensures that all staff and regular visitors have appropriate safeguarding training to equip them for their role in school.
 This includes training on how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information accurately.
-The DSL ensures systems are in place to induct new staff/governors are robust and monitored and any non-compliance shared with Senior Leadership Team/Governing body.
+The DSL ensures systems are in place to induct new staff/governors are robust and monitored and any non-compliance shared with Senior Leadership Team/Governing Board.

-The DSL monitors the electronic case management system (CPoms) to record concerns about children, ensuring that the quality of information is accurate, proportionate, timely and assessment/referrals are made appropriately.
+The DSL monitors the safeguarding management system (CPOMS) to record concerns about children, ensuring that the quality of information is accurate, proportionate, timely and assessment/referrals are made appropriately.
 The recording and storing of information are kept inline with the Data Protection Act 2018 and General Data Protection.
-The safeguarding and child protection records are kept in a secure location, away from academic records and there is a clear recording process of transfer, in or out, which if paper file transfer, using the transfer of records form which is signed by the sending and receiving settings and a copy of this form kept by both.
+The safeguarding and child protection records are kept in a secure location and away from academic records.
+There is a robust process of the transfer, both in and out, of these records and the clear recording of this.